-I first made this recipe for a bunch of friends on a little island called Ilhabela in Brazil.
+I first made this recipe for a bunch of friends on a little island called Ilhabela in Brazil, but made it again more than once during our travels.
 It combines fresh and long-life ingredients that you tend to be able to find just about anywhere.
-I used the small but punchy array of spices that I've been carrying with me everywhere while travelling to give it a bit of a kick, but as with most things Mexican inspired, it's the lime and coriander that really makes it!
+I used the small but punchy array of spices that I've been carrying with me everywhere while travelling – ground cumin, ground coriander, and hot paprika – to give it a bit of a kick, but as with most things Mexican inspired, it's the lime and coriander that really makes it!

 Only a couple of short weeks after Burning Man, Elliot and I embarked on a nine-day whitewater rafting trip in Grand Canyon.
 Yep, another nine days in the desert!
 Similar to Burning Man, the greatest thing about spending all that time off the grid doing something remarkable was being surrounded by happiness.
 Everyone on the trip was the kind of person who is most at home in the midst of nature, and when you extend that experience to a full nine days – or, for those who did the full canyon, fifteen – a sense of real calm and contentment underlies everything you do.
 Even when you’re squatting in front of everyone or fighting through underbrush to poo in a bucket.